 This day trip takes you to an idyllic oasis – a beautiful geothermal spring, better known as “Maji Moto” (Swahili for hot water), is a popular destination for locals and expats alike.
 The hot springs are situated in an oasis near the village Chemka, fed by an underground river from the Kilimanjaro National Park ca. 60 km to the north.
 On a clear day you will have exceptional views of Mount Kilimanjaro and its peaks.

-The area is surrounded by very old and huge trees and is like a natural green resort in the African steppe.
+The area is surrounded by very old and huge trees and feels like a natural green oasis in the African steppe.
 The drive time from Arusha is about 2 hours and on site the villagers run several small shops with food & drinks.
 Bathing in the warm and crystal clear water is very much recommended and save – there are also rubber rings for non swimmers.
 Camping on site is also possible.
 The Maji Moto area is well maintained and clean, it is managed by the local Chemka village community who charge a small entry fee.

 Maji Moto Chemka Hot Springs

 You leave your hotel or lodge in Arusha and drive about two hours to Maji Moto (from Moshi the journey is shorter).
 This scenic drive takes you off the beaten track.
 In the small village of Bomba N’Gombe you leave the tarmac road and continue on dusty tracks.

 Probably nobody would expect an oasis for refreshment and relaxation in the desert-like landscape between Arusha and Moshi.
 On the way to this hidden paradise you pass a few isolated settlements here and there, but nothing indicates a small green oasis with lush palm and fig trees.
 Thus, it is not surprising that first of all one has the feeling to be on the wrong way until finally, one recognizes a lot of green in the distance.